ihcsim/linkerd2-gitops/README.md

   git clone --bare https://github.com/ihcsim/linkerd2-gitops.git
 ```

-In later steps, changes made to this repository will be sync-ed by Argo CD to
+In later steps, changes made to this remote repository will be deployed to the
-the K8s cluster.
+the K8s cluster by Argo CD.

-Make sure that push works via port-forwarding:
+Make sure that you can push from the local example repository to
+the remote repository via port-forwarding:

 ```sh
 kubectl -n scm port-forward "${git_server}" 9418  &